-The COVID-19 pandemic has highlighted an urgent need for more digital solutions to allow patients to still access care and support from general practice.
+The COVID-19 pandemic highlighted an urgent need for more digital solutions to allow patients to still access care and support from general practice.

-We are working with our Greater Manchester primary care partners, GM Shared Services, the North West regional digital team and NHSX to support GP practices to implement a digital-first service and provide patients with digital access, triage and consultation.
+Health Innovation Manchester worked with our Greater Manchester primary care partners, GM Shared Services, the North West regional digital team and NHSX to support GP practices to implement a digital-first service and provide patients with digital access, triage and consultation.

 A digital primary care support package using the skills, expertise and resources from Greater Manchester Health and Social Care Partnership, Health Innovation Manchester and GM Shared Services has been created to support rapid deployment of new solutions and transformational changes taking place.

+Patients across Greater Manchester have benefitted benefit from being able to see their GP through virtual appointments and online consultations with GP practices across the city-region rolling out video consultations and no longer relying on face-to-face appointments to care for their patients.
 Many practices have also rolled out digital technology to enable online triage.
 This allows patients to request help from their GP practice by completing a short form online, which is then assessed by a practice clinician to offer the right care, including a telephone or virtual appointment, or referral to other services or self-care.

 Health Innovation Manchester worked on behalf of the COVID-19 Digital Coordination Group and the Digital Primary Care Board to support localities to optimise digital primary care.
 This aimed to ensure that the city-region is supported to progress from deploying the new technology to ensuring it is fully embedded and can improve outcomes for patients.